SilkRose/Pony/stories/unnamed-rarity-x-rainbow-romance-story/unnamed-rarity-x-rainbow-romance-story.md

 "You're always welcome to join me.
 I know it's not really your thing, but the invite still stands all the same."

-Rainbow took a second to answer.
+Rainbow takes a second to answer.
 "I'll think about it."

 I smile at her.
 "What trick have you been practicing lately?"